 The 'In-Vehicle Display' provides a simplified display/interface that is optimized for compact screens, such as laptops or tablet interfaces.
-When 'In-Vehicle Display' is selected, a new window replaces the standard TCS window, offering Plot, Digital Display, and Test Control display screens.
-Screen selection is made by pressing the LEFT or RIGHT cursor keys to switch amongst the screens, or by selecting the appropriate tab on touch-screen devices.
+When 'In-Vehicle Display' is selected, a new window replaces the standard TCS window, offering Test Control, Plot, and Digital Display display screens.
+Screen selection is made by pressing the LEFT or RIGHT cursor keys to switch amongst screens, or by selecting the appropriate tab on touch-screen devices.